sdhutchins/gbs-guide/docs/first-years/rotations.md

 - Always ask students in later years (2nd years and upwards) about the reputation of the PI.
 - If there are more negative than positive reviews of the PI, it is likely best to AVOID.
     - Labs that have toxic cultures very rarely suddenly change or change because of a new student.
+- Use [UAB Scholars](https://scholars.uab.edu/) to search for faculty members and their research interests.
+You can also find out students they mentor, have mentored, or serve on the committee of via the "Teaching & Mentoring" tab.

 ## Engaging in Rotations